HR in Practice: HR Capability Gaps at Times of Change

 - Is your HR team able to train lawyers and administrators in the new offices to ensure appropriate consistency with firm policies and procedures, to minimize EEO and other employment law issues, and to promote cultural integration?

-- If you have added offices outside the US, are your HR and financial systems able to handle the currency issues and different cultural and HR regulatory environment?
+- If you have added offices outside the US, are your HR and financial systems able to handle the currency issues and different cultural and HR regulatory environments?

 A single employee relations matter like any of these can be very disruptive, distracting lawyers and administrators and hurting productivity and effectiveness.